purplecabbage/phonegap-plugins/iOS/MessageBox/README.md

 ## BUGS AND CONTRIBUTIONS ##

 Patches welcome!
 Send a pull request.
-Since this is not a part of PhoneGap Core (which requires a CLA), this should be easier.
+Since this is not a part of Cordova Core (which requires a CLA), this should be easier.

 Post issues on [Github](https://github.com/apache/incubator-cordova-ios/issues)